 We began by removing the sliding doors and pulling out all the shelves.
 Sadly, the old wire shelves were screwed and anchored into the dry wall really well and pulling them out left fairly large holes.
 That meant some unexpected work in patching drywall and then filling in all the smaller holes.

 Once that was done, I painted the entire interior of the closet RED!
 I used flat latex Valspar Signature because I think it covers very smoothly and isn’t super stinky.
-The red is called “Cherry Pickin’ (CI221) and it’s the same red I used to paint my desk.
+This is the same red I used to paint my desk.
 It’s a really awesome red because it’s warm and toned down ever so slightly from a regular red, but still rich and fun.

 It was already a big improvement.
 But there was still more to do!